Day Trip to Barbuda

 How To Get There?

-We took the Barbuda Express from St. John’s which is the same area where the cruise ships dock at.
-It’s best to go first thing in the morning because there are not a lot ferries that go out there during the day and they come back before dark.
-It is a bumpy ride.
-If you’re prone to getting sea sick then I would pack meds.
+We took the Barbuda Express from St. John's Harbour (bottom of High Street) which is the same area where the cruise ships dock.
+It is recommended to book your tickets online in advance to secure a spot.
+The ferry generally departs Antigua at 6:30 AM (Mon-Sat) and 9:00 AM (Sun), returning from Barbuda at 3:00 PM or 5:30 PM depending on the day.
+It is a 90 minute bumpy ride.
+If you’re prone to getting sea sick, then I would pack meds.
 Once you get off the ferry, you will need a taxi to get around and cash to pay for the bird sanctuary and cab ride.
 They do accept Eastern Carribean which is their currency.
 It’s always best to coordinate your taxi in advance or you can take a chance and hop in a taxi with someone else once you get there.
 We didn’t know any better and shared a taxi with other people who were going to the same places as us.

 Where to Eat?